AdventCoding/Timespace/README.md

 # jQuery Timespace

-The jQuery Timespace plugin is a way to handle the display of event data in a horizontal table that can be dragged left and right.
-Each event in the time table can be clicked on to display more details about the event.
+The jQuery Timespace plugin provides a way to handle the display of event data in a horizontal table that can be dragged in all directions.
+Each event in the time table can be selected to display more details about the event.
 >Important: This Plugin uses features that are not supported by any Internet Explorer version.

 ## Example